rtrlib/rtrlib/README.md

     bin/rtrclient tcp rpki-validator.realmv6.org 8282

-`rpki-validator.realmv6.org` is an open RTR-Server instance for testing purposes, which runs the RIPE Validator.
-It listens on port 8282 and validates ROAs from the following trust anchors: AfriNIC, APNIC, ARIN, LACNIC, RIPE.
+`rpki-cache.netd.cs.tu-dresden.de` is an open RTR-Server instance for testing purposes, which runs the RIPE Validator.
+It listens on port 3323 and validates ROAs from the following trust anchors: AfriNIC, APNIC, ARIN, LACNIC, RIPE.